Georgia Anglers: FishSmart for the future of fishing!

 Red Drum FishSmart Initiative

-This effort targets anglers and charter captains that frequently catch and release large adult red drum.
+This effort targeted anglers and charter captains that frequently catch and release large adult red drum.
 Studies have shown that using short leader rigs with circle hooks can reduce deep hooking and improve chances of survival for released red drum.
-To raise awareness of this new initiative, interested anglers can receive two types of FREE short leader rigs by contacting Kathy Knowlton at 912-262-3122 or email@example.com.
+There are two types of short leader rigs.
 Both rig designs position the weight no more than six inches from the eye of the circle hook to the connection point of the sinker.
 One rig has a fixed 3 ounce no-roll sinker, and the other has an adjustable weight configuration.
-Click here to download the red drum short leader rig Best Practices with information on handling and releasing fish.

 To be effective, we recommend the following when using short leader rigs: